Cuban Salsa: Giro turns

 When doing a Vuelta right turn with proper lead on 1-2-3 and the turn on 5-6-7, it is common to make the Follow turn twice doing two (or even more) 360 degrees turns on the 5-6-7 count.
 Normally we just say that it is a Vuelta doble, but the extra turn could be regarded as a Giro turn.
 The original lead will tell the Follow to turn more than once.

 The same is true for the first 1-2-3 count of the Vacilala steps, when an extra turn is added.
-That is common for the start of El Dedo, a hand held Vacilala, most often done with the Lead’s right hand to the Follow’s left hand.
+That is common for the start of El Dedo, a hand held Vacilala, most often done with the Lead’s right hand to the Follow’s right hand.

 Giro to the left